Shafqat-Hussain76/storagewithredux/README.md

 # Advanced Sample Hardhat Project

-This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.
+This project demonstrates
+1) Hardhat built-in contract Greetr.sol is used.
+The idea is to show the value of variable greeting in the contract
+2) Uint test with etherJs
+3) the contract is deployed on ropsten using hardhat
+4) EtherJS is used
+5) React (redux-store) is used.

 The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
 It also comes with a variety of other tools, preconfigured to work with the project code.